-14.1 Replacement:
+14.1 Replacement

 Adaptors shall be constructed in such a way that they cannot be opened by hand or by using a general purpose tool, for example a screwdriver used as such, without making it permanently useless.

 Exception is made for adaptors with a cable outlet and rewirable intermediate adaptors, where they shall be constructed in such a way that they can be opened using a general purpose tool, for example a screwdriver used as such.